 To really experience all there is to do on this stunning island, visitors should rent a scooter or an ATV- “quad” as the Europeans call them.
 There are several rental venues available at the port though it’s highly recommended to make reservations ahead especially in high season.
 Non-EU drivers must obtain an international permit which we did ahead of time through our local AAA office.

-We discovered some of the island’s roads weren’t marked and many signs were “Greek” to us, so we couldn’t read them anyway.
-We decided to just wing it and each twist and turn in the road brought more awe-inspiring views.
+We discovered some of the island’s roads weren’t marked, and many signs were “Greek” to us, so we couldn’t read them anyway.
+We decided just to wing it, and each twist and turn in the road brought more awe-inspiring views.
 Getting lost wasn’t a concern as it’s practically impossible on an island that’s a mere 10 miles long and 7 miles wide.
 Keeping the ocean to our right, we were bound to eventually come back to where we started, and we did.

-We ventured to all points of the compass, even north to the more rural, windswept and largely untouched part of the island.
+We ventured to all points of the compass, even north to the more rural, windswept, and largely untouched part of the island.
 Some of its barren mountainous landscape had a surreal, almost moonlike quality to it.
 Taking in the endless spectacular views with the wind blowing through in our hair was filled of adventure and definitely the way to go.

-If you prefer to go on a guided tour, this is a fun 1/2 day Mykonos excursion that takes you to some of the less touristy spots on the island and still gives you a bit of free time to go explore on your own.
+If you prefer to go on a guided tour, this is a fun 1/2-day Mykonos excursion that takes you to some of the less touristy spots on the island and still gives you a bit of free time to go explore on your own.